- Views 3379

 hCGChica Side Notes

-While the breadstick/melba is part of the allowed foods, I’d venture to say a large majority who do the hCG Diet do not eat these- many find it leads to more cravings while on the diet, and as you can imagine, it’s rather difficult to eat only one breadstick, especially since it feels mostly like air when you’re eating it.
+While the breadstick/melba is part of the allowed foods, I’d venture to say a large majority who do the Diet do not eat these- many find it leads to more cravings while on the diet, and as you can imagine, it’s rather difficult to eat only one breadstick, especially since it feels mostly like air when you’re eating it.

-It’s totally up to you whether you eat the grissini/melba or not- I just personally find the hCG protocol to be much easier mentally and the weight loss better when I leave it out entirely.
+It’s totally up to you whether you eat the grissini/melba or not- I just personally find the protocol to be much easier mentally and the weight loss better when I leave it out entirely.

 Most people do eat the fruits on the protocol and do well.
 I have experimented with not eating the fruits and eating more vegetables instead and this has worked well for me.

-Another experiment I have done that has not seemed to interfere with my actual fat loss on the hCG protocol is to replace my fruits with 0% Fat Free Fage Greek Yogurt.
+Another experiment I have done that has not seemed to interfere with my actual fat loss on the protocol is to replace my fruits with 0% Fat Free Fage Greek Yogurt.
 Always check the sugar content if you decide to try a fat free greek yogurt, as typically these can be higher in sugars- the Fage brand though is fairly low in sugar.

 Starting the hCG Diet:

 Before you start the 500 calorie VLCD (very low calorie day) portion of the diet, you need to 2 “loading” days.
-These 2 days you will actually be taking hCG and eating a super high fat diet to purposefully get as much fat circulating into your body as possible- like way more fat than you would normally eat.
-You can see more about the loading phase for the hCG Diet here and an example of what I ate while loading for hCG during Round 5 in the photo below- keep in mind the photo is showing what I ate in 2 days, not 1 day.
+These 2 days you will actually be taking the hormone and eating a super high fat diet to purposefully get as much fat circulating into your body as possible- like way more fat than you would normally eat.
+You can see more about the loading phase for the hCG Diet here and an example of what I ate while loading for the protocol during Round 5 in the photo below- keep in mind the photo is showing what I ate in 2 days, not 1 day.
 You will likely gain weight during these 2 days and that is purposeful.

-After loading on lots of fats and taking the Human Chorionic Gonadotropin (HCG) for those two days, the hCG should be fully circulating in your system by this point, and as you start the 500 calorie portion of the diet (also called P2 or phase 2), you’re weight will start dropping very quickly.
+After loading on lots of fats and taking the Human Chorionic Gonadotropin for those two days, the hormone should be fully circulating in your system by this point, and as you start the 500 calorie portion of the diet (also called P2 or phase 2), you’re weight will start dropping very quickly.

 Needing Support?
 Motivation?